IlVice26/GPI-Documents-Group2/docs/Project Charter.md

 ### Goals and Objectives
 The purpose of ETL Support is to back up classroom reservation time data on a server (SIGMAQ) to allow for the visualization of the data thanks to the reporting services of the school.

+### Scope
+As per introduction, the purpose of the program is to back up class booking data and to allow a visualization of the data to the reporting service of the school.

+### Definitions
+- *Stackholder:* It's the person who's part of the process ETL-Support.

+## 2) General Design Constraints

+### ETL-Support Application Environment